d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   In Sweep, Prolog initialization is done via the C-implemented `sweeprolog-initialize' Elisp function defined in `sweep-module'.
-  `sweeprolog-initialize' takes one or more arguments, which must all be strings, and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to `sweeprolog-initialize' corresponds to `argv[0]'.
+  `sweeprolog-initialize' takes one or more string arguments and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to `sweeprolog-initialize' corresponds to `argv[0]'.

   Sweep loads and initializes Prolog on-demand at the first invocation of a command that requires the embedded Prolog.
-The arguments used to initialize Prolog are then determined by the value of the user-option `sweeprolog-init-args' which the user is free to extend with e.g.:
+The user option `sweeprolog-init-args' says which arguments to pass to Prolog initialization.
+Its value is a list of strings that you can extend if you want to pass specific command line flags SWI-Prolog.
+For example, to limit the embedded Prolog stack to 512 MB, add the following to your Emacs configuration:

   ┌────
-  │ (add-to-list 'sweeprolog-init-args "--stack-limit=512m")
+  │ (with-eval-after-load 'sweeprolog
+  │   (push "--stack-limit=512m" sweeprolog-init-args))
   └────

-  The default value of `sweeprolog-init-args' is set to load the Prolog helper library `sweep.pl' and to create a boolean Prolog flag Sweep, set to `true', which indicates to SWI-Prolog that it is running under Sweep.
+  The default value of `sweeprolog-init-args' is set to load the Prolog helper library `sweep.pl' and to create a boolean Prolog flag called `sweep' with value `true'.
+You can check for this flag in Prolog code to detect at runtime that you’re running under Sweep.

   It is also possible to specify initialization arguments to SWI-Prolog by passing them as command line arguments to Emacs, which can be